ScreaMy7/owasp-mastg/demos/android/MASVS-PRIVACY/MASTG-DEMO-0023/MASTG-DEMO-0023.md

 ### Observation

-The rule has identified five instances in the AndroidManifest file where the application requires unsafe permissions.
+The rule has identified four instances in the AndroidManifest file where the application requires dangerous permissions.

 {{ output.txt }}